-Unfortunately, many garden centers tend to only have very limited ranges of goods, seeds, plants, potatoes and sets, suitable for allotments.
+Unfortunately, many garden centres tend to only have very limited ranges of goods, seeds, plants, potatoes and sets, suitable for allotments.
 Too many of them are being run by Accountants, who are not really interested in providing the essentials for fruit and vegetable growing for sale.
 They realise that “Plotters” demand “value for money”.
 If you are lucky, you may still have access to an independent store catering for Allotments.
 In season, bargains are available at some chain stores.
-Try Lidle, Aldi, Savacenter, Woolworths, B & Q, Homebase, Asda, Tesco.
+Try Lidle, Aldi, Savacenter, B & Q, Homebase, Asda, Tesco.

 Double check that fruit trees varieties are suitable for your area, before you buy them, as many varieties on sale, are not suitable for the climate outside the South of England.